Criminal Justice (BS)

 Ethnography and Culture

-Criminal Justice Electives (select 3 from list below) 19
+Criminal Justice Electives (select 3 courses from the list below) 19

 Total Credits36